leaysgur/slides/docs/vuefes_jp-2025/index.md

 > feat(ast,parser): parse jsdoc · Issue #168 · oxc-project/oxc
 > https://github.com/oxc-project/oxc/issues/168

-- 2023年末からずっと放置されてたIssue
+- Issue left untouched since end of 2023
-  - Issueページの最後尾に長らく埋まっていた
+  - Buried at the bottom of the issue list for a long time!
-- 当初は軽い気持ちで開けた
+- Initially opened it light-heartedly
-  - 誰もやらない = じっくりRustが学べるのでは？
+  - Nobody doing it = good chance to learn Rust thoroughly?
-  - 挫折した`eslint-plugin-jsdoc`のリベンジ
+  - Revenge for the `eslint-plugin-jsdoc` I gave up on
-  - 仕事でJSDoc TSもよく使ってたし、なんとなくできる気がした
+  - Used JSDoc TS often at work, felt somehow doable

-誰も触らない理由をすぐに知ることになる・・・ 😇
+Soon learned why nobody touched it... 😇

 ---